shadowoftherock/devarim/Topics/English/WhyNewTestamentIsFabricated.md

 ---

 ### Footnote:
-There is no concrete evidence that the New Testament was fabricated by the Roman Empire, especially since it has to be done in secret.
-However, I personally believe it have been organized by Rome, given its political expertise.
+There is no direct evidence that the New Testament was fabricated by the Roman Empire, especially since it has to be done in secret.
+However, I personally believe it have been organized by Julius Cesar in Rome, given its political expertise.
 I also believe that the discovery of early New Testament manuscripts have been orchestrated to provide a foundation for establishing the Roman Catholic Church.

 ---